edwinnyandika/edwinnyandika/README.md

 ```
 ╭──────────────────────────────────────────────────────────╮
 │   📞  +254 718 616 917  ·  Available for client work     │
-│  Click the number above to select and copy               │
+│   Click number to select and copy                        │
 ╰──────────────────────────────────────────────────────────╯
 ```